Learning Geodesics of Geometric Shape Deformations From Images: Introduction

 \section{Introduction}

-Deformable shape provides important features of objects presented in images, for example, abnormal shape changes of anatomical brain structures are shown to be predictors of neurodegenerative disorders~\citep{qiu2008parallel,lorenzi20104d,wang2007large}.
+Deformable shape provides important features of objects presented in images, for example, abnormal shape changes of anatomical brain structures are shown to be predictors of neurodegenerative disorders~\citep{qiu2008parallel,lorenzi20104d,wang2007large,wang2022geo}.
 Existing methods have studied a variety of shape representations, including deformation-based descriptors that focus on highly detailed geometric information on dense images~\citep{christensen1993deformable,rueckert2003automatic}.
 With the underlying assumption that objects in many generic classes can be described as deformed versions of an ideal template, descriptors in this class arise naturally by aligning the template to an input image.
 The resulting transformation between images is then considered as a shape descriptor that reflects local geometric changes.
 A rich body of literature has been dedicated to harnessing such shape information for enhanced performance in image analysis, particularly in specialized domains of medical image analysis~\citep{bao20193d,beekman2022improving,sun2022topology} and computational anatomy~\citep{wang2007large,qiu2008parallel,grenander1998computational}.
 The realm of related research involves a suite of tools designed for comparing, matching, and modeling shapes based on distance metrics in deformation spaces~\citep{qiu2008parallel,hong2017fast,niethammer2019metric,qiu2012principal}.
-A {\em geodesic} (a.k.a., the shortest distance) between images that quantifies object geometric similarity serves as a solid mathematical foundation for deformable shape analysis, including regression~\citep{hong2017fast,niethammer2011geodesic}, longitudinal analysis~\citep{singh2013hierarchical,hong2019hierarchical}, and group comparisons~\citep{miller2004computational,qiu2008parallel}.
+A {\em geodesic} (a.k.a. a curve whose tangent vector is parallel transported along itself) locally minimizes the Riemannian distance between points on a manifold.
+Such geodesics can quantify the geometric similarity between objects and serve as a solid mathematical foundation for deformable shape analysis, including regression~\citep{hong2017fast,niethammer2011geodesic}, longitudinal analysis~\citep{singh2013hierarchical,hong2019hierarchical}, and group comparisons~\citep{miller2004computational,qiu2008parallel}.
 Such a metric was first developed in the large deformation diffeomorphic metric mapping (LDDMM) algorithm~\citep{beg2005computing,vialard2012}, giving rise to a variational principle that expresses the optimal deformation as a geodesic flow of diffeomorphisms (i.e., bijective, smooth, and invertible smooth mappings).
 The geodesic path of deforming one image to another also serves to regularize the smoothness of the transformations grids with an intact topology of objects.